 Emails that were never delivered to an active inbox are marked abandoned and are most likely spam.

 (The older version of Guerrilla Mail expired the address after 1 hour and bounced any inactive addresses.)

 Guerrilla Mail deletes all email that was delivered to an inbox after 1 hour.
-Logs are deleted after 24 hours.

 Emails delivered to an inbox are treated with the most privacy, however, please note that anyone who knows your Inbox ID may access your inbox.
 Using a Scrambled Address will further protect your privacy.
 Please see the FAQ for further information.

 This site uses a session cookie to maintain application state.
 Other cookies may be used to remember your preferences.
 It also uses third-party cookies including Google Analytics and Google Adsense.